Monday Club: Later years and disbanding

 On 10 May 2002, the BBC reported that the club sought to restore its links with the Conservative Party.

 The Times reported on 2 June 2006 that, as the club "is now slowly nudging back into the mainstream, many members feel that it is time to return to the fold".
-Having returned to being a much smaller organisation, the Club continues to lobby Parliamentarians, to publish comment pieces and an annual journal.
-It also organises occasional meetings and hosts dinners in London.
-Recent speakers have included Sir Christopher Chope MP, Michael Nazir-Ali, Andrew Rosindell MP, Arlene Foster and Ian Paisley Jr MP.
+Having returned to being a much smaller organisation, the Club continued to lobby Parliamentarians, to publish comment pieces and an annual journal.
+It also organised occasional meetings and hosted dinners in London.
+Speakers included MPs Christopher Chope, Andrew Rosindell and Ian Paisley Jr, Arlene Foster, and cleric Michael Nazir-Ali.

-The group's website lists its priorities as the maintaining the monarchy and the Union; protecting the "family unit"; restoring law and order; opposition to Britain's membership in the EU; promoting a "sound economy" and a "robust defence capability"; opposition to "political correctness" and maintaining traditional values.
+The group's website listed its priorities as the maintenance of the monarchy and the Union; protecting the "family unit"; restoring law and order; opposition to Britain's membership in the EU; promoting a "sound economy" and a "robust defence capability"; opposition to "political correctness" and maintaining traditional values.

+With the emergence of groups such as Conservative Alliance for Britain and Popular Conservatives, the Club's place as the flag bearer of the traditional right tendency was largely superseded.
+For this reason, coupled with a declining membership and increasingly straightened finances, the Club's Executive reluctantly came to the decision to disband the organisation in July 2024.